 - IV.
 Prerequisites

-- Successful completion of at least twenty-one (21) credit hours in Emergency Management (PUBS), Fire Science (FRSC), and Management (MGMT) or permission of the Business Studies Department and a GPA of 2.5 earned at Bucks County Community College
+- Successful completion of at least twenty-one (21) credit hours in Emergency Management (PUBS), Fire Science (FRSC), and Management (MGMT) or permission of the Department of Business, Innovation, and Legal Studies and a GPA of 2.5 earned at Bucks County Community College

 - V. Other Pertinent Information

 - Students engaging in work with an outside agency as agreed upon among the student, the Business Studies Department, and the said agency.

 - The number of hours in placement vary with the agency/department to which the student is engaged but in no case less than 100 hours of actual work experience.

 - VI.
 Catalog Course Description